 House snakes are commonly found near people’s houses.
 This includes the Brown House Snake, Aurora House Snake and Olive House Snake.

-Red-lipped Snakes and night adders eat frogs and toads.
+Red-lipped Snakes and night adders mainly eat frogs and toads.
 Thus, any pond in your garden that attracts frogs will also attract these snakes.
-Dripping faucets also attract frogs.
+Dripping taps also attract frogs.
 The Rinkhals mostly eats toads.

 The Mozambique Spitting Cobra often accidently ends up in someone’s house.
 It is an active hunter which searches for prey during the day and night.